-In part I, I explained what Leptin is.
-It’s role and how it affects your weight (Read Part I).
-We understood how, and when Leptin is released into the bloodstream.
-Ultimately transported to the brain via Leptin receptors.
+In part I, I explained what Leptin is and it’s critical role in affecting your weight.
+We understood how, and when Leptin is released into the bloodstream and ultimately transported to the brain via Leptin receptors.
 As mentioned, this serves the purpose of delivering the message of satiety to the brain.
-In turn, initiating metabolic reactions (up-regulate metabolism) as well as other metabolism influencing reactions in the body.
+In turn, initiating metabolic reactions (to up-regulate metabolism) as well as other metabolism influencing reactions in the body.

-I also outlined the issues of Leptin Resistance and other factors that override Leptin’s message.
+I also outlined the issues of Leptin Resistance and how no diet will work if you are resistant as well as other factors that override Leptin’s message.

 In this article I will cover ways in which you can manage your Leptin levels and how you can avoid being Leptin resistant.